LGBTQ rights in Paraguay: Recognition of same-sex relationships

-On 12 January 2018, SOMOSGAY announced its intention to file a petition with the Supreme Court of Justice, asking the court to legalize same-sex marriage in the country, citing the 9 January 2018 ruling by the Inter-American Court of Human Rights (IACHR) that signatories to the American Convention on Human Rights (of which Paraguay is one) are required to allow same-sex couples to marry.
-Government officials reacted negatively to the IACHR ruling.
+On 12 January 2018, SOMOSGAY announced its intention to file a petition with the Supreme Court of Justice, asking the court to legalize same-sex marriage in the country, citing the 9 January 2018 advisory opinion by the Inter-American Court of Human Rights (IACHR) that signatories to the American Convention on Human Rights (of which Paraguay is one) are "required" to allow same-sex couples to marry.
+Government officials reacted negatively to the IACHR advisory opinion.
 In March 2018, presidential candidate Mario Abdo Benítez (Colorado Party) stated he would veto any same-sex marriage bill that passes Congress.
 He won the election.
-Other opponents of the IACHR ruling have falsely claimed that it does not apply to Paraguay.
+Other opponents of the IACHR opinion have falsely claimed that it does not apply to Paraguay.
 In March 2019, with 24 votes in favor, the Senate of Paraguay approved a draft declaration declaring itself "pro-life and pro-family", expressing opposition to same-sex marriage and abortion.
 The move was criticised by many lawmakers who maintained that the state is secular and cannot impose moral principles or values linked to a religion.